 Excise on cigarettes is a discriminatory tax on a minority of the population

-Smokers represents about 18 percent of the population which is currently subject to discrimination due to the heavy taxation on a product that they consume.
+Smokers represent about 18%2 of the population which is currently subject to discrimination due to the heavy taxation on a product that they consume.
 Tobacco taxes are part of the “divide and conquer” approach to taxation.
 Smokers are voters and citizens.
 As such, they should be treated fairly in terms of fiscal burden.
 This is not happening when it comes to tobacco taxation.

 Many people travel outside Ireland to buy their tobacco products, and now we know that counterfeit products are even manufactured domestically by criminal gangs.
 This hurts local businesses.
 Cigarettes in Ireland are now the most expensive cigarettes in the EU – increased excise drives consumers into the arms of criminal gangs selling smuggled, cheaper, cigarettes and away from law-abiding retailers and adult smokers.